-Pretrial Stipulation: Although the facts in this matter are easily provable, Respondent cooperated with the State Bar by candidly acknowledging his misconduct upon his first contact with a State Bar investigator and by entering into this stipulation fully resolving the matter without the necessity of a trial, thereby saving State Bar resources.
+Prefiling Stipulation: Respondent is entitled to mitigation for entering into a full stipulation with the Office of Chief Trial Counsel prior to the State Bar filing a Notice of Disciplinary Charges, thereby saving State Bar Court time and resources.
 (Silva-Vidor v.
 State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)